Use Object arrays to store many types of elements. Cast elements in Object arrays.

 Testing against Nothing.
 The Object array can contain references with value Nothing.
 To avoid accessing these Nothing elements, we use the IsNot operator and compare against the Nothing literal.

+Summary.
 The VB.NET language uses a powerful type hierarchy, which enables you to reference more derived types as their base type (Object).
 Because of this, you can easily store many different types inside an Object array.

 Tip: This gives you great flexibility at the cost of performance, because elements must then be cast or checked again to be used.